AustinAuger/dao-nutrition-label/ogis/README.md

 # Open Governance Integrity Standard (OGIS) v0.1

+## What is OGIS?

+OGIS is a voluntary reporting standard for decentralized governance.

+It helps DAOs, institutions, and stakeholders understand not just *how votes were cast*, but *how trustworthy and resilient those votes were*.

+OGIS does not change voting power.

+Instead, it provides additional transparency around:

+- Capital concentration
+- Voter participation
+- Identity distribution (optional)
+- Social sentiment integrity (optional)
+- Governance risk exposure

+Think of OGIS as a “governance integrity layer” that sits alongside traditional token voting.

+---

+## Why OGIS Matters

+As decentralized governance evolves, new risks are emerging:

+- A small number of wallets controlling outcomes
+- Coordinated social media influence campaigns
+- Low participation masking governance decisions
+- Difficulty assessing proposal risk

+OGIS introduces a structured way to **measure and disclose these risks** without interfering with decentralization.

+This makes governance more understandable, auditable, and institution-ready.

 ## Executive Overview

 The Open Governance Integrity Standard (OGIS) is a voluntary transparency framework designed to enhance accountability and integrity within decentralized governance systems.